-- If you cannot yet agree, disagreeing respectfully
+- If you cannot yet agree, disagree respectfully

-- Minimizing criticism and its traveling companion, defensiveness
+- Minimize criticism and its traveling companion, defensiveness

 - Slow down conversations to reduce misunderstanding or reacting

 - "Respond," don't "react."
-This means you give a pause prior to responding.
+Do so by introducing a pause prior to responding.

 Communication practices that are non-defensive, respectful, and productive can significantly improve the partnership and the business.

-As a Licensed Professional Counselor practicing online couples counseling in Minnesota and business partners’ consulting throughout the United States and Canada, I’ll share a few proven partnership communication tips in this article.
+As a licensed professional counselor practicing online couples counseling in Minnesota and business partners’ consulting throughout the United States and Canada, I’ll share a few proven partnership communication tips in this article.
 These tips can help you communicate your frustration more effectively and with less risk of misunderstandings.
 Keep in mind that everyone is different.
-You will need to experiment with these tips to discover what works best for you and your business partner.
+It would be best to experiment with these tips to discover what works best for you and your business partner.

 Common Frustrations Business Partners Experience